What exactly is a Chief of Staff?

 DISC (Mediator)

-• Prefer stability, but enjoy new people and exciting projects
+• Prefers stability, but enjoy new people and stimulating projects

 Myers-Briggs (INFJ)